-Serbia: Nine companies submitted non -binding offers for gas pipeline capacity reservation14.
-May 2018. / News Serbia Energy
+Serbia: Nine companies submitted non -binding offers for gas pipeline capacity reservation, News Serbia Energy

 Nine companies have submitted their offers at the public call for the lease of capacity of the new gas pipeline in Serbia, which will connect borders of Bulgaria and Hungary.
 Although the bids are nonbinding, this is a good indication of the interest in the future gas pipeline.